Frosty271/ap-computer-science/readme.md

 ### Input Helper

 Simple wrapper for Scanner input methods.

+### Fitter

+Takes a given quantity of two specific integers and determines whether it is possible to reach a certain number exactly by using only the allotted possible integer

 ### Primes